 5. Manage expectations and don’t overcommit yourself

-It is also a good idea to simplify your busy schedule and squeeze in more free time to avoid mom burnout and stress during quarantine.
+It is also a good idea to simplify your busy schedule and squeeze in more free time to avoid stress and mom burnout during quarantine.

 6. Spend time with your spouse or partner